pure-data/externals-howto/README.rst

 dynamically reserved memory.
 The allocated memory for the static data space is automatically reserved and freed.

-Therefore we do not have to provide a destructor in this example, the argument is set to “0”.
+Therefore we need not provide a destructor in this example, the argument is set to “0”.

-To enable Pd to reserve and free enough memory for the static data space, the size of the data structure has to be passed as the fourth argument.
+To enable Pd to reserve and free enough memory for the static data space, the size of the data structure must be passed as the fourth argument.

 The fifth argument has influence on the graphical representation of the